vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 Many of these updates have been integrated into ChatGPT.
 For more details, such as timelines, it's worth checking their [blog post](https://openai.com/blog/new-models-and-developer-products-announced-at-devday).

-## Introduction of Assistant APIs, Agents/GPTs and the GPT Store
+## Introduction of Assistant APIs, GPTs, and GPT Store

+### Agent like abilities more mainstream

-**Assistant API** allows developers to incorporate specialized assistant functions into their applications, such as a Code Interpreter capable of coding and file generation within a sandbox environment.
+**Assistant API** allows developers to incorporate specialized assistant functions into their applications, allowing the agent-like capabilities that can perform real-world actions.
+Examples of Assistant usage include being able to organise someone's calendar, reply to emails, and book holidays.
+This is achieved by accessing tools such as Code Interpreter which can code and generate files in a sandbox environment.
 Check out their [documentation](https://platform.openai.com/docs/assistants/how-it-works) for more info.

-### Mainstream Agents
+### Mainstream GPTs

-The concept of 'GPTs' as OpenAI terms them, is now here, allowing the creation of agents that can perform real-world actions.
-This is now integrated within ChatGPT, providing users with the ability to instruct, inform, and actuate GPTs with external knowledge and capabilities.
+GPTs, essentially custom ChatGPT models, provide users with the ability to instruct, inform, and actuate GPTs with external knowledge and capabilities.

-### Lowering Development Barriers

 OpenAI has made it substantially easier for non-coders to build with LLMs, thanks to a low/no-code UI.
 With natural language processing capabilities, the process of creating a GPT agent has been simplified to the point where it can be done vocally.

 > *"The hottest programming language is English"* - Andrej Karpathy